hjnpark/QCARWorkflow/README.md

 """
 subsample : Frame interval of subsampling trajectories.
-You can set it equal to 1 if you want to optimize all of the frames. compute : True will automatically submit the jobs after specification and molecules are loaded.
+You can set it equal to 1 if you want to optimize all of the frames. compute : "True" will automatically submit the jobs after specification and molecules are loaded.
 The very last line will print the current status of the dataset.
 """
 ```